Home » Blog » Website Management » What is it That we Can Learn from a Website Heatmap Trip?

 F-Shaped Pattern Read

-And while we’re talking about how people read and where they spend the most time, you have to know how they look at information.
+And while we’re talking about how people read and where they spend the most time, you have to know how they look at the information.

 “In the F-shaped scanning pattern is characterized by many fixations concentrated at the top and the left side of the page.
 Specifically: